majeff/mosquito-pt2d/README_EN.md

 **Check items**:
 - Check GPIO pin is correct (physical Pin 5, BOARD mode)
-- Confirm laser module is 3.3V, low current type (recommended ≤10mA), and common ground
+- Confirm laser module is 5V and uses relay/MOSFET for power control
 - Use multimeter to measure Pin 5 voltage switching on ON/OFF
-- If module needs 5V or high current, use MOSFET/driver, do not connect directly to GPIO
+- Verify relay or MOSFET wiring is correct and common ground

 **Test command**:
 ```bash